ImagineSocialGit/engage-core/docs/module-boundaries.md

 5. Campaign message templates should resolve from Messaging using: messaging.{channel}.{purpose}.{scope}.campaigns.{campaign_key}.steps.{step_number}

+6. Campaign preset steps should store template references as first-class fields: channel purpose scope

+   New configs should not use `meta.message` for CampaignStep template references.

-6. Campaign step timing may be authored in days/hours/minutes but must normalize before Messaging dispatch.
+7. Campaign step timing may be authored in days/hours/minutes but must normalize before Messaging dispatch.

-7. Messaging should own the canonical delivery template shape, payload/copy, and delivery gating.
+8. Messaging should own the canonical delivery template shape, payload/copy, and delivery gating.

-8. Registration consent should clearly distinguish: transactional:webinar marketing:webinar_nurture
+9. Registration consent should clearly distinguish: transactional:webinar marketing:webinar_nurture

-9. Mortgage-specific long-term nurture should use: marketing:mortgage_homebuyer_nurture
+10. Mortgage-specific long-term nurture should use: marketing:mortgage_homebuyer_nurture

 Do not collapse `webinar_nurture` into `webinar` unless the product decision is that all webinar-related marketing uses a single broad consent scope.